 Mahakali Pavagadh, Gujarat

 Hundreds of pilgrims use the kilometre-long ropeway on the Pavagadh hills to visit the Mahakali temple on the hilltop.
-This ropeway has gained lot of popularity for making the visit to Mahakali temple seamless.
+This ropeway has gained lot of popularity for making the visit to the Mahakali temple seamless.
 During the nine days of Navrathri pilgrims pour from all over the country.

 Glenmorgan Ropeway, Tamil Nadu

-The 3 km ropeway (two-stage) ride starts from a Pykara power house in Singara and takes you to Glenmorgan.
-Glenmorgan is a beautiful valley with a big lake surrounded by tea gardens- one of the oldest and famous tea estates in the country.
+The 3 km ropeway (two-stage) ride starts from a Pykara powerhouse in Singara and takes you to Glenmorgan.
+Glenmorgan is a beautiful valley with a big lake surrounded by tea gardens- one of the oldest and most famous tea estates in the country.
 You won’t regret this ride as you will be busy soaking in splendid views of the Mudumalai National park, the beautiful Moyar valley and Mysore as well.

 So, feel yourself at top of the world during one of these breathtaking rides.
 What’s your first pick?